zdravkov/kendo-docs/api/wrappers/jsp/window/animation.md

 ---

 # \<kendo:window-animation\>

-A JSP tag representing Kendo Animation.
+A collection of {Animation} objects, used to change default animations.
+A value of

 #### Example
     <kendo:window>
         <kendo:window-animation></kendo:window-animation>
     </kendo:window>

+## Configuration Attributes

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:window-animation-close

 The animation that will be used when a Window closes.

-More documentation is available at [kendo:window-animation-close](/api/wrappers/jsp/window/animation-close).
+More documentation is available at [kendo:window-animation-close](window/animation-close).

 #### Example

     <kendo:window-animation>
         <kendo:window-animation-close></kendo:window-animation-close>
     </kendo:window-animation>

 ### kendo:window-animation-open

 The animation that will be used when a Window opens.

-More documentation is available at [kendo:window-animation-open](/api/wrappers/jsp/window/animation-open).
+More documentation is available at [kendo:window-animation-open](window/animation-open).

 #### Example

     <kendo:window-animation>
         <kendo:window-animation-open></kendo:window-animation-open>
     </kendo:window-animation>